bdcashdev/ZapZap-android/README.md

-## Telegram messenger for Android
+## ZapZap messenger for Android

-[Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
+ZapZap Messenger is messaging application that uses the Telegram API.
 It’s superfast, simple and free.
-This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).
+This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger.erick).

 ##Creating your Telegram Application